The Charlatans (English band): Cooking Vinyl, nostalgic performances and Brookes's illness (2008–2012)

 The band contributed the song "Blank Heart, Blank Mind" to a Love Music Hate Racism compilation CD, which was included free with the October 2007 issue of NME.
 Later that month, the new single "You Cross My Path" was released as a free download, exclusively through the XFM website.
 A second single, "Oh!
-Vanity", was released in March 2008, as The Charlatans teamed up with XFM once again, becoming the first UK band to release an album (their tenth studio album, You Cross My Path) as a free download via a radio station.
+Vanity", was released in March 2008, as the Charlatans teamed up with XFM once again, becoming the first UK band to release an album (their tenth studio album, You Cross My Path) as a free download via a radio station.
 The album also received a physical CD/LP release on the Cooking Vinyl label on 19 May 2008, which coincided with a full UK tour.

 Their eleventh studio album, Who We Touch, was released on 6 September 2010 on Cooking Vinyl Records and included the single "Love Is Ending".
-The album charted at No. 21 on the UK Albums Chart.
+The album charted at number 21 on the UK Albums Chart.
 2010 also marked the twentieth anniversary of the band's debut album, Some Friendly, which they performed live at the Primavera Sound Festival 2010.

 On 15 September 2010, drummer Jon Brookes collapsed during a performance in Philadelphia.
 The remaining US tour dates were postponed, as Brookes was diagnosed with a brain tumour and was flown back to the UK for an operation and a course of radiation and chemotherapy treatment.
-The Verve's Peter Salisbury acted as a stand-in drummer for the remainder of The Charlatans' UK dates.
+The Verve's Peter Salisbury acted as a stand-in drummer for the remainder of the Charlatans' UK dates.
 Brookes returned to the stage for the band's Christmas and New Year's Eve gigs in 2010.

 On 28 March 2011, Universal Music re-released a deluxe edition of the band's 1999 album Us and Us Only, featuring a collection of bonus tracks, including B-sides, live recordings, radio sessions, and rare remixes.
 In March and April 2011, Tim Burgess and Mark Collins played an acoustic tour of the UK, to coincide with which they released an EP, Warm Sounds, featuring six stripped-down and reworked versions of Charlatans tracks, including "North Country Boy", "The Only One I Know" and "Smash The System".
 In December 2011, the band announced they would be performing Tellin' Stories in its entirety at London's HMV Hammersmith Apollo, O2 Apollo Manchester and Glasgow's Barrowland Ballroom in June 2012.